SUNT LACRIMAE RERUM ET MENTEM MORTALIA TANGUNT

 To create, then, is to live twice:

-through the creative process, we can give form and substance to our inner light.
+through the work of the hand, we give form and substance to that light.

 Pour qui le monde visible existe: Lanobi